-Annual Action Plan 2021 Citizen input into this Annual Action Plan was sought primarily through multiple virtual public hearings, engagement with cities and towns on jurisdictional needs and community outreach to identify patterns in housing and economic concerns.
-Much of the citizen participation process was delayed or hindered due to the COVID-19 emergency declared by Governor Newsom on March 4, 2020, and by President Trump on March 13, 2020.
-In light of these events, the Commission gathered much of the public information virtually.
-It relied upon outreach efforts throughout the year that, while not directly for the Annual Action Plan, were designed to collect relevant data that provides insight into the most significant economic and housing needs expressed by Sonoma County residents.
-Additionally, a draft of the Annual Action Plan was made available to the public from July 9, 2021, through August 7, 2021.
-The draft is available on the Sonoma County Community Development Commission website and hard copies are available by request.
+Citizen input into this Action Plan was sought primarily through multiple virtual public hearings, engagement with cities and towns on jurisdictional needs and community outreach to needs.
+The citizen participation process was adapted primarily to a virtual meeting format when a federal emergency was declared due to the COVID-19pandemic.
+Notices of public meetings and public hearings were published to encourage community participation in the development of the Action Plan.
+Additionally, a draft of the Action Plan was made available from April 1, 2022, through May 1, 2022 for a 30-day public comment period.
+The draft was available on the Sonoma County Community Development Commission website and hard copies were available by request.